musobarlab/ecommerce-grpc-microservice/README.md

-# Golang Mini E-Commerce GRPC Microservices with Multiple Container
+# Mini E-Commerce Build with Go, GRPC, and Microservices Architecture with Multiple Docker Container

 Demo(Building E-Commerce Microservice using Golang, Rest and GRPC)